katlilly/nktd/README.md

 - The application will build and run under Android Studio's standard settings.

 ### Contributing
 Feel free to make changes and/or improvements to nktd!
 Simply fork and open a pull request.
 Make sure your changes are in a specific branch and request to pull into master.
 To speed up the process, please insure that your changes are debugged and the game is fully working!
+See https://github.com/katlilly/nktd/wiki for more on how to get started.

 ### License
 - nktd is licensed under the BSD 3-Clause "New" or "Revised" License